Aitia-IIOT/ah5-docs-java-spring/docs/api/primitives.md

 ”ss” denotes second (00-59). ”Z” indicates that the time is in UTC.
 An example of a valid date/time string is ”2024-12-05T12:00:00Z”

+## Direction
+The direction of a sorting operation.
+Possible values are the representation of ascending or descending order.

 ## ErrorType

 String value of the error type.
 Could be `ARROWHEAD`, `INVALID_PARAMETER`, `AUTH`, `FORBIDDEN`, `DATA_NOT_FOUND`,